30 W Digital Wattmeter for RF (0-500MHz)

 I choose to make this wattmeter digital and the display showed the power in watts.

-A good wattmeter is very important to have and I really advice you to build a wattmeter or some kind of measuring tool when you are working with RF and transmitters.
+A good wattmeter is very important to have and I really advice you to build a wattmeter or some kind of measuring tool

 It will really make your work easier.